Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 The Importance of Translation in Engineering and Manufacturing

 Engineering projects need to have the most streamlined communications processes.
 The industry is competitive and leaves no room for error.
-Miscommunication may lead to additional expenses, unsafe working conditions, and even legal liabilities.
+Miscommunication may lead to additional expenses, unsafe working conditions, and legal liabilities.

 The quality of technical services must always be high, even when various cross-cultural teams are working on a project.